 Whereas amounts I to IIIA are often used in by police officers or military servants that aren't in active battling, the level III along with IV are virtually strictly used by the military and are obligatory for those who are involved in battling or are section of a potential target team.

 There is also other body armor that has been specifically developed with armed service servants in mind.
 The armed service has special physique armor that shields against blast pieces or shrapnel.
 These are specifically used by the bombing squad or those in war areas which are known to have land mines or bomb hazards.
 Law officers who work to deactive explosive devices also use the complete body explosive safety armor.

 Body armors and ballistic tactical vests have advanced over the years.
 Research has been being carried out to make protective gear stronger and have had studies done to make the effectiveness of new fiber materials, woven fabrics, laminates and clay armor more effective.
-Nanomaterials are also becoming studies and may end up being the next level of security for those who serve to guard us all.Browse for body armor levels of protection, levels of body armor protection, us army body armor protection levels defined.
+Nanomaterials are also becoming studies and may end up being the next level of security for those who serve to guard us all.Browse for body armor levels of protection, levels of body armor protection.
 Classifieds and body armor for sale listings can be found in the catalog, including website details.